JA-26-01/JA-26-01.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi everyone!
-I am Jesmine.
 Welcome to my little space on the world wide web!

 I am a part of the POS Fraud Strategy Team at JPMorgan Chase & co.
 As a data analyst I look over ongoing fraud trends and study their impact so as too see whether there is a need of new strategies or modification to the existing ones.
 I recently completed my undergraduate degree, majoring in computer science from VIT Chennai.
 Taking in the change from academic to corporate right now!